1. Bicom Systems

 errors: No known data errors

-We need to make a partition table on the new drives.
+We need to make a partition table on the new storage devices that will be combined in the (mirror-1) in the same NETSTOR pool..

-To find out which block the device name system has assigned to the new disk.
+To find out which block device name system has assigned to the new storage device

 ~# ls -lah /dev/disk/by-id